 Learning Groups are either made up of pupils of the same ability, or they may be mixed ability.
 The pupils are taught subject lessons in Learning Groups.

 How accessible is the site?

 Reddish Vale High School has some toilet facilities adapted for wheelchair users in two buildings and in the sports hall.
 Temporary ramps can be put on parts of the ground floor.
-We are not a designated school for wheelchair users.
+Unfortunately Reddish Vale is not a designated school for wheelchair users.

 What Careers Guidance is given and how is my child prepared for the next stage if his/her education or training?